Can I Eat Expired Smoked Herring Fillets Kippers Commercially Canned Unopened?

 What's the difference between expiration and best quality dates?

-The expiration date on commercially canned smoked herring fillets or kippers indicates the date until which the product is guaranteed to be safe to consume.
+The expiration date on commercially canned smoked herring fillets or kippers indicates the date until which the product is may be safe if properly stored to consume.
 Consuming the product after the expiration date can pose health risks.
 On the other hand, the 'best quality by' date refers to the period during which the product is at its peak quality in terms of taste, texture, and flavor.
 While it is safe to consume the product after the 'best quality by' date, the quality may deteriorate over time.

 How can I tell if Smoked Herring Fillets Kippers Commercially Canned Unopened has gone bad?